 Themed Comparing Money

-Learn to make smarter choices with batch of interesting worksheets that provide adequate practice in comparing the price of items in two different stores and deciding which would be a better buy.
+Learn to make smarter choices with this printable batch of interesting worksheets that provide adequate practice in comparing the price of items in two different stores and deciding which would be a better buy.

 Ordering Money - Puzzles

 Count the coins in each piggy bank and order the amounts in ascending order.
 Map the letters associated with each amount to reveal the name of a mystery animal in these ordering American money worksheets.

 Each set features five amounts expressed in U.S. dollars, compare them and write them in the increasing order in Part A and arrange the amounts in decreasing order in Part B.

 Kids are expected to compare the price tags of a set of items and order them in ascending order in the initial part of the pdf worksheets and arrange them in descending order in the latter part.

 Recapitulate skills in comparing and ordering American money with this printable practice set.
 Kids determine the amount of money in six piggy banks, answer questions based on comparisons, and practice ordering money as well.